 This duet version was the first time Buck Owens had seen a #1 in 16 years.

-"A Long Way Home" was the 9th album from Dwight Yoakam and hit the airwaves in 1998.
+Things Change hails from the album "A Long Way Home" which was the 9th album from Dwight Yoakam and hit the airwaves in 1998.
 This song was one of two singles from that album and reached #17 on the US country charts.

 This song was also written by Dwight Yoakam.

-It's not often that five singles come off of one album but that's what happened in 1990 with Dwight's "If There Was A Way" album.
+Turn It In Turn It Up Turn Me Loose is one of five singles that came off of this one album in 1990 with Dwight's "If There Was A Way" album.
 Two songs were in the top 10 and the other three were in the top 20, including this one, which peaked at #11 in the US and #5 in Canada.

 The song was co-written by Kostas and Wayland Patton.